-Now ABC News is looking at some of the promises that he made to the American people before his inauguration and how those statements have changed since he declared his candidacy.
-We plan to follow his progress on 13 of his best-known and widest-reaching promises as he occupies the Oval Office.
+As his administration reaches the 100-day mark, here is a review of where some of the promises stand.
+This "promise tracker" takes a look at some of the pledges he made to the American people before his inauguration and how those statements have changed.
+We are following his progress on 13 of his best-known and widest-reaching promises as he occupies the Oval Office.

-As President Trump and his administration take action on the 13 promises we have selected, we have started updating each one's status as broken, untouched, changed, discussed, unclear, in progress or kept.
+As President Trump and his administration take action on the 13 promises we have selected, we will continue to update each one's status as broken, untouched, changed, discussed, unclear, in progress or kept.

 1. Muslim Ban

 One of the most controversial of Trump's propositions was to, in some way, bar some Muslims from entering the United States, in what he claimed was an effort to combat radical Islamic terrorism.
 His position has evolved over time:

 Dec.
 7, 2015: A TOTAL SHUTDOWN OF MUSLIMS ENTERING THE U.S. Trump calls "for a total and complete shutdown of Muslims entering the United States until our country's representatives can figure out what is going on."

 Dec.
 8. 2015: DOESN'T APPLY TO AMERICANS OR SPORTS STARS Trump told "Good Morning America" that U.S. citizens who are Muslim would be allowed back in the country.
 The same day, he told The Washington Post that foreign leaders who are Muslim and athletes headed to the U.S. for sports competitions would also be exempt, though he did not specify what level of government officials or what level of athlete he meant.